ben-spector-cc/lesson-template/lesson/outline-template.md

 _Check out the [content standards](https://curriculum-documentation.codecademy.com/exercises/narrative-standards/) for guidance on writing narratives for exercises._

 For the purpose of a lesson outline, provide bullet point list of the contents of the narrative.
-The bullet points should be in the order of appearence.
+The bullet points should be in the order of appearance.
 It can also be ordered by priority / importance of the topics that should be covered in this narrative.
+Below are some high-level parts of narratives that should be included in most exercises.

+* Introduction / Context / Hook to new topic
+* Technical Definition of new topic
+* Example of new topic
+* Explanation of example of new topic

 ### Checkpoints Summary